MrBunsy/3DPrintedClocks/README.md

  - Usually Classic slicer is better than Arachne
  - Disable gap fill to reduce stringing
  - I've used `Avoid crossing perimeters`.
 I'm undecided how important it is.

+# General reliability
+A ticklist of things I need to remember to check when building a clock:
+ - The motion works must be cleanly printed.
+The hour holder should be free to spin over the cannon pinion.
+MotionWorks cannon_pinion_to_hour_holder_gap_size can be increased if need be.
+ - Check all wheel and pinion teeth for any stringing or 3D printed detritus.
+Even a small bit of plastic swarf in the wrong pinion can jam the gear train.
+ - Remember to add any washers required - escapements on the front will need a washer to prevent the anchor rubbing up against the inside of a plate.
+Chain driven power wheels also require a washer.
+ - Check rods used for arbors are straight.
+More of a problem for  M2, but M3 can also be bent.

+# Bearings
+After much experimentation I've arrived at the conclusion that the best bearings to use are fully degreased stainless steel deep groove bearings.
+Degreased and oiled chrome bearings are significantly cheaper, but don't seem to reliably last as long.
+Bearings as they arrive are packed with grease, and just using them like that works, but adds a lot more friction.
+On some older clocks I've observed the grease slowly leaking out.

+EZO make very high quality stainless steel bearings and I've been using these for the pendulum and escape wheel.
+Cheaper no-name brand stainless steel bearings seem pretty good when degreased as well, but with a bit more variability.
+I've assembled some clocks entirely from cheaper stainless steel bearings, but mostly I'm using EZO for the top of the train and no-name for the rest.
+I'm still using grease-packed bearings for the power wheel as larger stainless steel bearings become prohibitively expensive.

 # Multi-Colour on a non Multi-Material Printer
 This is surprisingly easy to do and looks great when printed on a textured sheet.
 Since I don't own a multi-material printer I've used a variation on a technique I found on a [blog post](http://schlosshan.eu/blog/2019/03/02/prusa-i3-mk3-real-multicolour-prints-without-mmu/) that works with PrusaSlicer and my Prusa Mk3: